 In addition, contracts may contain specific variation clauses relating to, for example, the place of work or duties that can be allocated, or a general flexibility clause claiming a right to make changes to any term of the contract.
 Whilst on the face of it these may provide wide ranging powers, they are unlikely to be effective if they are not carefully worded.
-This is because courts and tribunals interpret such clauses narrowly – sometimes negating changes due to trust and confidence considerations.
-Any ambiguity will be construed in favour of the employee.
+This is because courts and Tribunals interpret such clauses narrowly – sometimes negating changes due to trust and confidence considerations.
+Any ambiguity will be construed in favour of your employee.

 Not if the proposed change is definitely a variation of their contract.
 Sometimes approval can be obtained through a collective agreement which is binding on the employees concerned.
-But otherwise you need the employee’s explicit agreement.
+But otherwise you need your employee’s explicit agreement.
 This does not have to be in writing but, to avoid potential disputes, it is always wise for it to be so.

 Regardless of whether or not your employee makes their position clear, there has to be a specific agreement before the variation will be effective.
 However, this can sometimes be implied by their behaviour.
-If the employee does not wish to accept the change but continues to work within the terms of the varied contract, they should make it clear that they are working under protest and that they do not accept the new terms.
+If your employee does not wish to accept the change but continues to work within the terms of the varied contract, they should make it clear that they are working under protest and that they do not accept the new terms.
 Otherwise, you could argue that their agreement is implied.
-If the change is of immediate practical effect such as a cut in pay or a change in working hours or role, and the employee has continued to work without objection, a court is likely to conclude that the employee has impliedly agreed to it.
-If, however, the change does not have an immediate impact on the employee, for example a new mobility clause that had not been used, then that is less likely.
+If the change is of immediate practical effect such as a cut in pay or a change in working hours or role, and your employee has continued to work without objection, a court is likely to conclude that your employee has impliedly agreed to it.
+If, however, the change does not have an immediate impact on your employee, for example a new mobility clause that had not been used, then that is less likely.